Iphicrates: Iphicratean reforms

+Wars

-Corinthian War
+Corinthian War against Sparta

 When Iphicrates invaded the territory of Phlius, the men from the city came out against him in an unguarded way, but Iphicrates had set an ambush and his troops killed many of them.

 Iphicrates and his troops invaded many districts of Arcadia, plundering unprotected areas and even attacking walled towns.
 The hoplites of the Arcadians stayed within their walls rather than face Iphicrates's famous peltasts.

 With his troops, Iphicrates dealt the Spartans a heavy blow in 392/390 BC by almost annihilating a mora (a battalion of about 600 men) of their famous hoplites at the Battle of Lechaeum near Corinth.
 Following up success, he took city after city for the Athenians during the Corinthian War; but in consequence of a quarrel with the Argives he was transferred from Corinth to the Hellespont, where he was equally successful.

-Thrace - Seuthes
+Thrace and Egypt

+Iphicrates took part at the Achaemenid campaign of Pharnabazus II against Egypt in 373 BC.

 After the Peace of Antalcidas (387 BC) he assisted Seuthes, king of Thracian Odrysae, who was an ally of the Athenians, to recover his kingdom, and fought against Cotys, with whom, however, he subsequently concluded an alliance.

-Egyptian campaign

-Iphicrates was part of the Achaemenid campaign of Pharnabazus II against Egypt in 373 BC.

 Around 378 BC, he was sent with a force of mercenaries to assist the Persians to reconquer Egypt, but a dispute with Pharnabazus II led to the failure of the expedition.

 On his return to Athens he commanded an expedition in 373 BC for the relief of Corcyra, which was besieged by the Lacedaemonians.

-Thrace - Cotys

 After the peace of 371 BC, Iphicrates returned to Thrace and somewhat tarnished his fame by siding with his father-in-law Cotys I in a war against Athens for the possession of the entire Thracian Chersonese.
 Iphicrates, however, refused to besiege the Athenian strongholds and fled to Antissa.